isc-projects/bind9/doc/arm/troubleshooting.rst

    BIND 9 is built against.
 For OpenSSL, version 1.1.1 or newer is required (use ``named -V`` to check).

-By definition, TLS-encrypted traffic (e.g. DNS-over-TLS, DNS-over-HTTPS) is opaque to packet sniffers, which makes debugging problems with encrypted DNS close to impossible.
+By definition, TLS-encrypted traffic (e.g. DNS over TLS, DNS over HTTPS) is opaque to packet sniffers, which makes debugging problems with encrypted DNS close to impossible.
 However, Wireshark_ offers a solution_ to this problem by being able to read key log files.
 In order